A proposal is a written offer to solve a technical problem

 in an organization.

-The flowsheet is an excellent device for exhibiting
+The flowsheet is an excellent device for exhibiting the

-the connecting lines.
-Flowsheets should generally be
+lines.
+Flowsheets should generally be planned to read

-lines should be arrow-tipped to indicate the direction
+arrow-tipped to indicate the direction of flow.
+The units

-or stages, may be in the form of geometric figures or
+the form of geometric figures or symbols.
+The latter are

-of a device, such as a compressor, a cooling tower,
+simple schematic representations of a device, such as

-or a solenoid valve.
-Standard for such symbols have
+a compressor, a cooling tower, or a solenoid valve.
+Standard

-been adopted in a number of engineering fields today,
+for such symbols have been adopted in a number of engineering

-with the symbols acceptable in your field.
+yourself with the symbols acceptable in your field.
 Publications

-concerning symbols may be obtained from the American
+concerning symbols may be obtained from the American Standards

-be used with symbols depends on the intended reader.
+with symbols depends on the intended reader.

 Flowsheets, like other figures, should usually be enclosed